huit/nepho/README.md

-# Nepho: Harvard Cloud Deploy Tool
+# nepho
-### Simplified cloud orchestration tool for constructing virtual data centers
+### Command line cross-cloud orchestration tool for constructing virtual datacenters

-This tool is meant to be a generic wrapper/CLI interface for spinning up complete working environments in an IaaS.
-We are initially targeting CloudFormation for orchestration, but hope to expand to OpenStack Heat and other services as they become relevant.
-The goal is to package CloudFormation and  similar template resources, configuration management code, and application code into a plugin-like format sothat developers and operations folks can quickly spin up complete environments from their desktops.
+Nepho is a generic wrapper/CLI interface for spinning up complete working application stacks in virtual environments.
+Nepho abstracts datacenter creation, instance configuration, and application deployment into portable "cloudlets" that can be shared between developers and teams.

+Nepho is in active development, working towards a 1.0 release.
+Currently there are two main code branches:
+* **legacy** - legacy code for constructing CloudFormation stacks using Jinja2 templated JSON files
+* **master** - refactoring into a generic _core_, vendor-specific _providers_, and _cloudlets_ for each individual application/service environment.

 ## Status

 This project is very new, but we have some working code, and are building the framework.
+We plan to soon have a working version available as a Python package along with example cloudlets that users can build upon.

 ## Installation